opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

 of processes, network traffic created by processes, files loaded by processes, users who own the processes.
 To do so, use the ``FIND`` command with a previously created Kestrel variable, which stores a list of entities from which to find connected entities.
+Note that not all data sources have relation data, and not all STIX-Shifter are mature enough to translate relation data.
+The data sources known to work are `sysmon`_ and `Sysflow`_ both through ``elastic_ecs`` STIX-Shifter connector.
 Read more in :doc:`language`.

 .. image:: images/tutorial/find_command.png
    :width: 90%